-What should I avoid while taking Altoprev (lovastatin)?
+What should I avoid while taking Altoprev?

 Avoid drinking alcohol.
 It can raise triglyceride levels and may increase your risk of liver damage.

-Altoprev (lovastatin) side effects
+Altoprev side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Also call your doctor at once if you have:

-signs of a kidney problem--little or no urinating; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath; or
+kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath; or

-liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--loss of appetite, stomach pain (upper right side), tiredness, dark urine, jaundice (yellowing of the skin or eyes).